Astor63/BL2-Mods/Custom Gear/SMG Hyperion Splish Splash - Stendhal  Edition/ReadMe.md

 ## SMG Hyperion Splish Splash - Stendhal Edition

-Hyperion, created the Splish Splash: a SMG which fire SEAMB (Smart Elemental Adaptive Maliwan Bullet).
+To help keep them competitive in a world that demands element-matching, Hyperion created the Splish Splash: a SMG which fire SEAMB (Smart Elemental Adaptive Maliwan Bullet).

 Unfortunately, the mastery of the Elemental technology was in its infancy, and especially very expensive, which made the price of sale of these weapons totally prohibitive, and therefore unavailable to the majority of bandits, which involved the production stoppage of this revolutionary SMG only after a few (rare) copies sold.